Code-Institute-Submissions/cottage/README.md

 * Map - google maps
 * Hover effects - hover.css

-Thank you to my tutor Seun for help, suggestions and encouragement
+Thank you to my tutor Seun for help, suggestions and encouragement!
 ---